 the primary tools were a dec vax/vms cluster at csr, the main astronomy department vax running bsd unix, various early sun workstations, and the eighty-two inch telescope at mcdonald. it could image asteroids onto glass photographic plates, given enough time. a data general nova minicomputer and the suitcase sized cassegrain camera were used for the long exposures needed to gather enough light from these dim objects.

-this was another complex piece of custom-made analog hardware - for locking on to and tracking a guide star, it used an image dissector, a large photomultiplier tube attached to the camera’s side that looked a bit like an oversized oil-filter. its circular field of view was divided into four quadrants - a guide star was manually positioned at the center and the closed-loop control system was activated - every second, with a loud mechanical knock, the system would bodily adjust the camera position and try to keep the guide star at the center - on a green phosphorescent screen, a fuzzy spot bounced about, now nearer the center of the cross hairs, now further out.
+this was another complex piece of custom-made analog hardware - for locking on to and tracking a guide star, it used an image dissector, a large photomultiplier tube attached to the camera’s side that looked a bit like an oil-filter. its circular field of view was divided into four quadrants - a guide star was manually positioned at the center and the closed-loop control system was activated - every second, with a loud mechanical knock, the system would bodily adjust the camera position and try to keep the guide star at the center - on a green phosphorescent screen, a fuzzy spot bounced about, now nearer the center of the cross hairs, now further out.

 an observing night began a few hours before sunset. down in the telescope control room, circling the building beneath the telescope floor, the minicomputer and its control programs had to be started - outside on the catwalk at the base of the dome was a spectacular view of the shadows growing out across the high desert from the mountains - various obsolete computers and mysterious bits of hardware crowded the dark corners of the control room - the curving walls, low ceiling, red leds, and glowing crt terminals completed the brooding sci-fi ambience.